 Our executive compensation program includes three main components: base salary, short-term incentive compensation (in the form of a cash bonus), and long-term incentive compensation (in the form of equity awards).
 Short-term incentive compensation is performance-based and designed to motivate our executives to achieve annual financial and non-financial performance objectives.
 To minimize potential risk, the potential for short-term incentive compensation has historically been capped at 100% of an executive's base salary.
+Beginning in 2022, the cap for short-term incentive compensation will be increased to 200% of an executive's base salary, pursuant to the recommendations received by the Compensation Committee from CODA Advisors ("CODA"), the compensation consultant retained by the committee in Fiscal Year 2021.
+No other aspect of the short-term incentive calculation has changed, and bonuses continue to be directly linked to company financial performance as in the past.
 Long-term incentive compensation utilizes equity awards, which vest over several years.
 These awards reward the executive for sustainable corporate performance and are intended to align the financial interests of our executives with those of our shareholders.
 The Compensation Committee believes that these three components provide an appropriate framework to attract, retain and motivate our executives, and align a significant portion of executive compensation with short-and long-term performance objectives that drive shareholder value.